joe-herman/joe-herman.github.io/_posts/2022-02-01-diverse-interviews.md

 ## Set the tone, then let your team play

-Sharing these values and some general interviewing guidelines enabled recruiting to select promising candidates, while I delegated technical interviews to interview leads, each focused on a different section.
+Sharing these values and some general interviewing guidelines enabled recruiting to select promising candidates.
+I delegated each interview to a pilot and optional copilot, who came up with questions and criteria

 ## Strength through diversity